-11 Best Monthly Dividend Stocks and Funds for 2021
+11 Best Monthly Dividend Stocks and Funds to Buy

 Your bills come monthly.
 Why not your dividend checks?
 These are some of 2021's best monthly dividend stocks and funds for easier income planning.

-We're now in the final weeks of what has been the strangest year in living memory.
-But while so much has changed in 2020, one thing remains unquestionably the same: We still have bills to pay, and the vast majority of those bills come on a monthly schedule.
+But while so much has changed, one thing remains unquestionably the same: We still have bills to pay, and the vast majority of those bills come on a monthly schedule.

 This is where monthly dividend stocks come into play.